A lot of bath accessories don’t live up to the hype.

 4.)
 SlipX Solutions Bottomless Bath Overflow Drain Cover

-Not everyone is fortunate enough to have a dedicated hot tub.
+Not everyone is fortunate enough to have a dedicated hot tub, of course.
 Most of us have a standard shower/tub combo – which has a standard overflow drain.

 As the water drains through the overflow drain, it’s hard to stay completely submerged unless you’re a small child.